akamlani/selfdrivingcar/assignments/CarND-Advanced-Lane-Lines-P4/README.md

 In the following subplots, you will see a variety of different methods that were explored.
 The *magnitude* and *combination* methods seem to produce the best methods to produce sharper edges of the lane lines.
 The pipeline ended up including a combination of `(x,y) orientations, magnitude, and direction`.
-As our lanes lines are close to vertical, taking the gradient in the x-orientation plays a central role.
-As we already know the lane lines are close to vertical, we use the gradients to detect steep edges.
+As our lanes lines are close to vertical, taking the gradient in the x-orientation plays a central role to detect steep edges.

-Reference: (file: pipline.py, function: pipeline_gradient_color)
+Reference: (file: pipeline.py, function: fetch_gradients)
 ![Gradient Exploration](./output_images/gradient_exploration.png)

 #### Color Spaces